 Treated and pelletized seed will also have a different shelf life from seed in its natural state.
 The condition of the original crop the seed was harvested from will also, of course, affect its perishability.

 The years of viability in my chart above, then (citing Fedco and Johnny’s Selected Seed catalogs, and the Iowa State and Virginia Tech extensions) are averages, not guarantees—and all presume responsible storage tactics (not that you left the packet in a wheelbarrow in the garage all summer, or in your overalls pocket).

 SO WHERE IS THERE CONSENSUS?
 Onion seed lasts just a year, everyone seems to say, with parsley and parsnips other very short-lived in storage.
 Muskmelons last about five years; watermelons slightly less.
 Corn about two, maybe three, and likewise for peas and beans.
 But you can see the disagreement around things like lettuce (some say two, some six years) and spinach (one to five).

 The best way to be sure if your leftover seeds are viable: Do a germination test.
 But this is tricky when you bought some great heirloom pumpkin and there were just 20 seeds in the packet and now only half those remain.
+(One caveat: Just because a seed is viable–can sprout–doesn’t mean it’s got enough vigor to thrive through to maturity or harvest.
+More on that at this link.)

 Next best is an educated guess based on what’s the date on that packet, and how carefully you cared for it the last year.
 Safest of all: the educated guess and a backup supply of anything where you might be caught short if the calculation proves wrong.